4. Risk management

 Interest rate risk management seeks to limit the impact that BBVA may suffer, both in terms of net interest income (short-term) and economic value (long-term), from adverse movements in the interest rate curves in the various currencies in which the Group operates.
 BBVA carries out this work through an internal procedure, pursuant to the guidelines established by the European Banking Authority (EBA), in order to analyze the potential impact that could derive from a range of scenarios on the Group's different balance sheets.

 The model is based on assumptions intended to realistically mimic the behavior of the balance sheet.
 Of particular relevance are assumptions regarding the behavior of accounts with no explicit maturity and prepayment estimates.
 These assumptions are reviewed and adapted at least once a year to take into account any changes in observed behavior.

 At the aggregate level, BBVA continues to maintain a moderate risk profile, in accordance with the established objective, showing positive sensitivity toward interest rate increases in the net interest income.
-Effective management of structural balance sheet risk has mitigated the negative impact of the downward trend in interest rates and the volatility experienced as a result of the effects of COVID-19, and is reflected in the soundness and recurrence of net interest income.

 By area, the main features are: